Recoskie/JDasm/docs/Basics.md

 <br />

-However, in order to use it properly.
-You need to understand how the information is displayed.
+However, to use it properly, you need to understand how the information is displayed.

 <br />